luigiselmi/docker-zookeeper/README.md

     $ docker run --rm -it --name zookeeper lgslm/zookeeper:v1.0.0 bash

+The container in standalone mode can be used to connect to a Zookeeper server in a cluster by using the zkClient to check whether is running or not.
+The container must be member of the same cluster overlay network, e.g. kafka-clients-net

+    $ docker run --rm -d -it --name zookeeper --network kafka-clients-net lgslm/zookeeper:v1.0.0 bash

+Once the container is started connect to it by executing the command

+    $ docker exec -it zookeeper bash

+From the container you can connect to a Zookeeper server of the cluster, e.g. zoo1 listening port 2181

+    # zookeeper/bin/zkCli.sh -server zoo1:2181

 ## quorum mode (cluster)
 The official images of Zookeeper are available on [Docker Hub](https://hub.docker.com/_/zookeeper).
 A docker-compose file is also available to deploy a cluster of three Zookeeper servers using the Docker image.
 The images should be